sepstrup/EasyTables/README.md

 ...
 ```

-* Use the build in methods to easy update your view
+* Use the build in methods to easy build your data source

 ```
 override func viewDidLoad() {